 Brad Clegg is the most recent member of the family to come on board, eight years after graduating from the University of New Hampshire and entering into the landscape business…

 November 2013 Grower Profile

 Selwood Green • Walton & Halifax, Nova Scotia, Canada

 After more than 20 years of growing organic produce at Selwood Green, their farm overlooking the Bay of Fundy, Norbert Kungl and his family took their love of good food to another level.
 In 2011, they decided to open a year-round produce market and café in Halifax, Nova Scotia, 60 miles southeast of the farm.

 Several circumstances contributed to this decision.
 Norbert had suffered an injury that made farming a lot more difficult.
 Around the same time, the Halifax farmers' market, where he has been a keystone vendor for many years outgrew its building.
 An opportunity arose to provide a permanent home for the ever-popular farmers' market in a rehabbed warehouse on the harbor.
 The area was being developed into a cultural district, with a museum and public spaces, in an effort to attract locals and tourists alike.
 But the deal was contingent on having year-round businesses as well as the Saturday farmers' market.

 And then, there was that love of food…

-In these 40th anniversary Farm Visits & Growers Profiles we celebrate the spirit, intelligence, and integrity of our core customers with an in-depth look at leading growers' operations, covering such vital aspects as crop selection, distribution channels, growing practices, innovation in business models, and emerging agricultural trends.
+In 2013 we celebrated our 40th anniversary with a series of farm visits grower profiles, in which we take an in-depth look at leading grower operations among our customer community, covering such vital aspects as crop selection, distribution channels, growing practices, innovation in business models, and emerging agricultural trends.

-Join us as we reflect back and share the insight and success stories of some of today's leading direct-market and small commercial growers.
+Join us as we share the insight and success stories of some of today's leading direct-market farmers, commercial growers, and avid home gardeners.